 - Essential nutrients

 Anybody can grow their own food at home as long as they have the growing space and these three basics for the plants to grow.

-You might ask, what about soil.
+You might ask, what about soil?
 No doubt, productive soil is an excellent medium in which to grow food.
 But growing your vegetables, salad greens and herbs doesn’t necessarily mean you need soil.
 Hydroponics is a method of growing food that involves only water and essential nutrients.

 Container growing of food

-For container growing of vegetables, look for premium potting mix, which will generally contain all the essential nutrients to give the plants a good start.
+For container growing of vegetables, look for a premium potting mix, which will generally contain all the essential nutrients to give the plants a good start.
 As the plants grow, you will need to give them a feed of nutrients.
 The easiest way to do this is via slow-release fertilizer.
-You can get a type that’s suited veggies and salad greens.
+You can get a type that’s suited to veggies and salad greens.

 Another tip with containers is to add a saucer beneath the pot to collect the runoff water so it does not ruin the flooring underneath.
 It also serves as a reservoir of water for the plant to use.

 How to water